 We are witnessing an unprecedented convergence of crises.
 On a massive scale, urgent needs are not being met across large swaths of the population.
 The situation calls for a robust, collaborative response, one that empowers all of us to do our part to overcome these challenges.
 Learning is the catalyst for the changes we need, and everyone has a role to play.

-The seeds of change already exist with thousands of initiatives and innovative solutions flourishing around the world.
-From schools to universities, online platforms to learning cities, myriads of learning communities are paving the way at different scales.
+The seeds of change have already been planted with the thousands of initiatives and humanitarian projects taking place all over the world.
+From schools to universities, online platforms to learning cities, scores of learning communities have already done wonderful work paving the way.

-The #LearningPlanet will inspire and empower learners to contribute by showcasing pioneering programs and social experiments and help amplify their impact.
+The #LearningPlanet will inspire and empower learners everywhere to play a part, offering visibility for their pioneering ideas and social experiments in order to amplify their impact.

-The #LearningPlanet will facilitate learning, action and leadership at a massive scale to address our most urgent and pressing challenges.
+The #LearningPlanet will catalyse learning, action and leadership at a massive scale to make headway against the planet’s most urgent and pressing challenges.

-The 24th of January, on International Day of Education, everyone, everywhere is invited to reflect on the most significant learnings to their lives and share what they want to learn next.
+Every 24th of January, the International Day of Education, all people all over the world are called on to look back on the most important lessons they’ve learned throughout their lives and share what they aspire to learn in the future.